andrewnk/turtlecoin-docker/dockerfiles/turtlecoind-ttyd/README.md

 # TurtleCoin TurtleCoind With TTYD Docker Image

 This image pulls the binary from the base image and runs TurtleCoind on apline using ttyd.
 With ttyd you can watch view the daemon in a browser.
+The process is run within tmux to persist the session in case the page reloads or crashes.

 Build Arguments/Environment Variables: